 - At military world Championships or military world games, practice may take place on the tournament range. - For military World Championships or military world games, this practice shall be for a minimum of 20 minutes and a maximum of 45 minutes on all days of the Qualification Round.
 Practice ends with the pulling of the practice arrows.
 The practice targets shall be set up at the first distance to be shot by each class.
-When shooting the Elimination Round and Finals Round, the organizers may decide on the length of the practice period taking into account the schedule for each day. - Other practice facilities shall be made available to athletes at least five days before the beginning of the competition. - At other World Archery events practice shall be for a maximum of 45 minutes but may be less and the competition shall start as soon as possible. - For the Recurve and Compound Match Round, a practice field shall be made available alongside the competition field (with targets in the same direction as the competition field) where athletes, still in the competition, may practice during the Elimination and Finals Rounds.
-The organizing committee is not required to provide practice facilities to athletes who are eliminated.
+When shooting the Elimination Round and Finals Round, the organizers may decide on the length of the practice period taking into account the schedule for each day. - Other practice facilities shall be made available to athletes at least two (2) days before the beginning of the competition. - At other World Archery events practice shall be for a maximum of 45 minutes but may be less and the competition shall start as soon as possible. - For the Recurve and Compound Match Round, a practice field shall be made available alongside the competition field (with targets in the same direction as the competition field) where athletes, still in the competition, may practice during the Elimination and Finals Rounds. - If the conditions of the organizer allow it, shooting facilities may be made available to eliminated archers.